These easy to make DIY Tissue Paper Pom Poms are the perfect decoration for any party: weddings, birthdays, bridal showers, and more!

 - tissue paper (Paper Source has a beautiful, modern selection of colors, and of course, you can find any shade on Amazon.)

 - double sided tape (or string) for hanging

-I’m going to show you how to make 10-inch poms, but you can make them in any size.
+I’m going to show you how to make 10-inch poms in this tutorial, but you can make them in any size.
 It’s the same process.

 For each 10-inch pom, you are going to need twelve 10 x 10-inch sheets of tissue paper.
 So start by stacking, measuring, and cutting out the tissue paper.